deta/surf/README.md

 - `desktop`: a Electron app
 - `web`: a svelte app (just a placeholder for now)
-- `@horizon/backend`: a Rust backend
+- `@horizon/backend`: a Rust backend that's compiled to a Node.js module
+- `@horizon/backend-server`: a Rust backend that's compiled to a standalone server, responsible for compute intensive AI tasks (embeddings)
 - `@horizon/core`: Horizon specific components and logic shared by both `desktop` and `web` applications
 - `@horizon/types`: a general Svelte component library shared by both `desktop` and `web` applications
 - `@horizon/eslint-config`: `eslint` configurations (includes `eslint-config-next` and `eslint-config-prettier`)
 - `@horizon/typescript-config`: `tsconfig.json`s used throughout the monorepo

-Each package/app is 100% [TypeScript](https://www.typescriptlang.org/) except the rust backend.
+Each package/app is 100% [TypeScript](https://www.typescriptlang.org/) or Rust.

 ### Utilities